All the processes are planned, carried out, controlled and improved with the help of specific instruments, classified as follows by typology.

 Interviews and feedback

-EPFL employees undergo annual performance reviews with their managers.
+Administrative employees undergo annual performance reviews with their managers.
 These assessments are carried out in a collaborative manner, and objectives are set jointly for the coming year.
 The goal is to discuss areas of improvement and identify training opportunities.

-In an effort to continually improve their classes and teaching methods, EPFL teachers and sections ask students for their feedback through a single question sent out the ninth week of the semester.
+In an effort to continually improve their classes and teaching methods, EPFL teachers and Sections ask students for their feedback through a single question sent out the ninth week of the semester.
 This provides a general idea of how classes are going.

-In 2019, the Doctoral School conducted an in-depth survey to assess the quality of its doctoral education and potential areas for improvement, asking PhD students about their expectations, experience and well-being.
+In 2019, the Doctoral school conducted an in-depth survey to assess the quality of its doctoral education and potential areas for improvement, asking PhD students about their expectations, experience and well-being.

 EPFL’s Career Center conducts a job placement survey of recent graduates through a questionnaire covering topics such as how long it took them to find a job, how many jobs they applied for and what their starting salaries were.
 The most recent survey was conducted in 2019; the report is available here (in French only).

 The Swiss Federal Statistical Office periodically carries out an online, quantitative survey of students at Swiss higher education institutions in order to obtain data on their living and study conditions.
 This survey, called the Survey of Social and Economic Conditions of Student Life (SSEE), is carried out through an online questionnaire.
-It will be conducted again in 2020.
+It will be conducted again in 2024.